abarker/typped/doc/sphinx_docs/types_in_typped.rst

 When they are defined the types will be automatically checked at parse-time (according to any options which are set).
 The type system also allows for operator overloading, including optional overloading on return types.
+Overloading currently has the mild restriction that all overloads defined for an operator must share the same precedence value.

 In this implementation type information is associated with head and tail handler functions.
 That is because type specifications and type checking are closely